marc-casperlabs/stuffer_shack/README.md

 * Volatile memory may need to be used, this needs to be double checked.
 * The `write` and `read` interface could be improved to automatically convert keys where possible, avoiding the need for `GenericArray` and making it possible to just call it with a `[u8; _]` as the key.
 * Configurable `mmap` size.
 Right now, the size is hardcoded.
 * Detailed information about Linux vs Mac OS X should be added, specifically around sparseness and file limits.
+Also, the closing of the backing file in database initialization may be platform-dependent requirement.
 * A torture-test suite needs to be added.